 What Permissions Do Authors Have in WordPress?

-You may see the “Author” role list in the middle of this list – it has more permissions than some roles and less than others.
+You may see the “Author” role listed in the middle of this group.
+Authors do have more permissions than some roles and less than others.

 But don’t be fooled.
 Authors have few real capabilities in a WordPress site.

 Here’s a rundown of what Authors can do on a default WordPress site:

 - Edit, delete and publish their own posts

 This next image shows a chart taken from the WordPress Explained book which shows how Authors fit in alongside other WordPress user roles.

 To be honest, the only thing that Authors can do is manage their own posts.